HillaryChapin/edx-documentation/en_us/shared/preface.rst

 The edX partner portal also offers community `forums`_, including a Research and Analytics topic, for discussions among edX partners.

-.. important:: Please do not post sensitive data to public forums.
+.. caution:: Please do not post sensitive data to public forums.

 Data czars who have questions that involve sensitive data, or that are institution specific, can send them by email to data.support@edx.org